Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 3. Formulaic sequences contribute significantly to fluency because they reduce cognitive processing load.
 Translexemic instruction could therefore improve not only pragmatic competence but also fluency and interactional confidence.
 Learners who internalize translexes may access communication more automatically and naturally.

 From the perspective of translexemic theory, this processing advantage has particularly important implications for second language learning and pragmatic development.
-Translexemic instruction may contribute not only to the development of pragmatic competence but also to increased fluency, communicative spontaneity, and interactional confidence.
-Learners who internalize pragmatically and culturally appropriate translexes may gain more automatic access to formulaic realizations associated with recurrent communicative situations, thereby reducing the cognitive burden involved in generating language under real-time interactional pressure.
+Translexemic instruction may have the potential to contribute to the development of pragmatic competence and possibly to increased fluency, although these relationships remain to be tested empirically.
+The framework hypothesizes that learners who internalize pragmatically and culturally appropriate translexes may gain more automatic access to formulaic realizations associated with recurrent communicative situations, thereby reducing the cognitive burden involved in generating language under real-time interactional pressure.
 Instead of relying excessively on conscious grammatical monitoring, literal translation, or strategic repair mechanisms, learners may increasingly retrieve culturally sanctioned formulaic expressions as unified pragmatic units.

 Furthermore, formulaic language plays an important role in managing conversational organization and maintaining interactional continuity.
 Routine expressions associated with greeting, turn-taking, agreement, disagreement, clarification, politeness, hesitation, topic transition, and conversational closure frequently operate as interactional scaffolds that sustain communicative flow.
 Through the acquisition of translexemic competence, learners may become more capable of participating in interaction dynamically and naturally because formulaic realizations become more readily available during communication.
-In this sense, translexemic competence may function not merely as a component of pragmatic knowledge but also as an important mechanism facilitating fluency, interactional adaptability, and communicative efficiency.
+Translexemic competence may be viewed as a theoretical dimension of pragmatic knowledge that could contribute to fluency, interactional adaptability, and communicative efficiency.
+These proposed relationships require empirical validation.

 From a broader pedagogical perspective, this relationship suggests that pragmatic instruction and fluency development should not necessarily be treated as separate instructional domains.
 Because formulaic language simultaneously supports pragmatic appropriateness and processing efficiency, translexemic instruction may contribute to multiple dimensions of communicative competence at once.
 Learners who successfully internalize translexes may therefore achieve communication that is not only grammatically accurate and pragmatically appropriate but also more fluent, automatic, and interactionally natural.